Mayonaice/CRF-Android/assets/images/README.txt

-Letakkan gambar yang diperlukan di sini:
+Images required for the application:

-1. logo.png - Logo CRF untuk halaman login dan footer
+1. bg-login.png - Background image for login screen
+2. user.jpg - User profile image
+3. advantage_logo.png - Advantage company logo
-2. crf_logo.png - Logo CRF yang digunakan di footer
+4. crf_logo.png - CRF application logo
-3. user.jpg - Foto user untuk halaman home

-Pastikan nama file sesuai dengan yang direferensikan di kode.
+5. A50.png - Image of 50,000 Rupiah banknote
+6. A100.png - Image of 100,000 Rupiah banknote

+Place all images in this directory.